-8 Part 3 - Corrections Act 1997 Further Amended (a) a firearm or ammunition, or both, that ought to have been surrendered to the Director pursuant to subsection (3) but has not been so surrendered; (b) an item of identification, equipment, clothing or insignia that ought to have been surrendered to the Director pursuant to subsections (3) and (5) but has not been so surrendered.
-(9) A war to - rant is to authorise a police officer (a) enter and search the place specified in the warrant; and (b) seize any thing that the police officer reasonably believes is s.

-- required to be surrendered to the Director under this section.(10) A warrant is to specify the date on which, - and time by which, the warrant ceases to have effect. - (11) If the occupier of the place is not present or refuses permission, the police officer may - - (a) proceed to execute the warrant using any reasonable force necessary; and
+- (a) a firearm or ammunition, or both, that ought to have been surrendered to the Director pursuant to subsection (3) but has not been so surrendered; - item of identification, (b) an equipment, clothing or insignia have been that ought to surrendered the Director to pursuant to subsections (3) and but has not been surrendered. - (9) A warrant is to authorise a police officer to - (a) enter and search the place specified in the warrant; and - (b) seize any thing that the police officer reasonably believes is required to be surrendered to the Director under this section. - (10) A warrant is to specify the date on which, and time by which, the warrant ceases to have effect. - (11) If the occupier of the place is not present or refuses permission, the police officer may - (a) proceed to execute the warrant using any reasonable force necessary; and